Process vs. Procedure: Navigating The Path To Organizational Efficiency

 Effectively developing and managing processes and procedures is crucial for organizational success.
 Here are some best practices for both:

-Process Development and Management:
+1. Process Development And Management:

 • Identify Critical Processes: Begin by identifying the key processes that have the most significant impact on organizational goals.